davidtavarez/davidtavarez.github.io/_posts/2018-09-12-chatting_with_a_bank_phisher.md

 no me interesa más nada
 cómo lo haces
 hay una red?

-sabes que en santo domingo norte hay una red eres parte? por qué creen que eres ruso? es por los servidores? cómo los consigues? hay un marketplace?
 ```

+At this point he blocked me.

 ### Final thoughs ###

 He thinks he's safe and nobody can touch him.
 After this, he, or they, decided to power off some others phishing campaigns.
 They have dozens of domains pointing to the same IP, all containing phishing websites.
-At the moment I'm writing this the IP isn't responding.
-I think he isn't going to rerun the same campaign against Banreservas's clients, but he won't stop doing other phishing.
-It's 2018 and people keep falling into this kind of things, companies should work harder to educate their employees.
+At the moment I'm writing this the IP isn't responding anymore.
+I think he isn't going to re-run the same campaign against Banreservas's clients, but he won't stop doing other phishing.
+It's 2018 and people keep falling into these kind of things, companies should work harder to educate their employees.

 PSD: I'm too lazy to translate the chat, sorry.